yotammanor/kikar-hamedina/README.md

 ### Code Contribution Guidelines ###

- * **Task management** is done at our [Trello Board](https://trello.com/b/gJFDhaJa/kikar-hamedina).
-Keep it tidy.
+ * **Task management** is done here on GitHub.
+Keep the **issues** list tidy, assign yourself to task you take, and unassign as needed..
- * Work is done on branch `dev`.
-Branch `master` is our production branch, and should always be downstream from `dev`.
+ * New features should be branched from `dev`.
+Branch name should be the issues number e.g. `270`.
+ * Commits should meet the [following guidelines](https://chris.beams.io/posts/git-commit/).
- * Code should be committed (with meaningful messages!) and pushed to your forked repository.
-From there, **pull request**.
+ * In order to incorporate your code in `dev`, create a **pull request**.
 Please keep in mind that **Your Code will be reviewed.
 So write it well**.
- * Unfortunately, we currently rely on manual testing only.
-Feel free to start solving this at this very moment.
-Till then, make sure you didn't break anything.
+ * Our current testing framework is somewhat off (and the [issue](https://github.com/hasadna/kikar-hamedina/issues/275) that deals with it is aching for an assignee!).
+Until this issue is handled, manual testing is extra necessary.
+ * Branch `master` is our production branch, and should always be downstream from `dev`.
+Never commit directly to it, it won't be accepted in.

 ### Using Vagrant <a name="vagrant-instructions"></a> ###

 Here's a handy list of vagrant commands maintenance: